zdettwiler/gsheetdb/README.md

 2 | today | 123 | abc
 3 | yesterday | 456 | def
 4 | monday | 23 | ghi

+Would it be useful to be able to update several rows at a time?